 Payments with electronic wallets such as Paypal, Skrill, Neteller, or similar electronic wallets operate in the same way as regular debit/credit card payments, in that you transfer funds into the vendor’s bank account.

 They also carry the same amount of risk for the vendor, as payments can be reversed up to three months after a payment, which means that vendors are also unlikely to accept this payment method.

 Users can buy Bitcoin through the exchange of altcoins such as Dash, Ripple/XRP, Litecoin, Monero, and Ethereum.
 These coins will have to be sent to the wallet address of the vendor.
-This is a common method of payment on the platform as it is as there is no chance of payments being reversed.
+This is a common method of payment on the platform as there is no chance of payments being reversed.

 These are only the most popular methods of payment on LocalBitcoins.
 As the platform serves simply to mediate between buyers and sellers, you can pay using any means the seller accepts (or accept any payments you wish if you are selling bitcoin).

 What devices can I use LocalBitcoins on?

 You can use LocalBitcoins on any device through any device that can access their website through an internet browser.
 There is no mobile app at present.